PratikMore55/HandTrackingUsingOpenCV/README.md

-# Hand Tracking using OpenCV
+# Hand Tracking using OpenCV.